garthreckers/social-agg/README.md

-Social media aggregator to cache a hashtag feed from multiple social media sites.
+Social media aggregator built with flask to cache a hashtag feed from multiple social media sites.
 Right now there is only support for Twitter and Instagram.
 More to come.

 Dependencies:
 <ul>